AGDFL/MHFU-HD/README.md

 PSP/TEXTURES/ULUS10391/UI/Frame
 PSP/TEXTURES/ULUS10391/UI/Screens

+4. Make sure you have **Replace textures** enabled at the bottom of your Developer tools in PPSSPP (should be on by default)
-Enjoy the game in slightly more HD :)
+5. Enjoy the game in slightly more HD :)